pickledslugs/MEP-network-analysis/README.md

-# Maritime education programs network analysis
+# Network analysis of maritime educational programs
-Network analysis of maritime personnel educational program elements in correspondence with the STCW code based on Admiral Nevelskoy Maritime State University higher educational programs of higher education:
+Network analysis of maritime educational program elements in correspondence with the STCW code based on data from Admiral Nevelskoy Maritime State University educational programs of higher education:
-- 26.05.05 (Navigation),
+- 26.05.05 Navigation;
-- 26.05.06 (Operation of ship power plants),
+- 26.05.06 Operation of ship power plants;
-- 26.05.07 (Operation of ship electrical and automation equipment)
+- 26.05.07 Operation of ship electrical and automation equipment.

-pdf folder contains educational programs for specialties listed above. data folder contains nodes and adjacency list csv files ready to import to Gephi. competency_extractor.py by default extracts competencies (УК, ОПК, ПК) from OOP pdf files in /pdf to csv documents in /extracted.
+pdf folder contains educational programs for training programs listed above. data folder contains nodes.csv and adjacency_list.csv datasets for importing to Gephi graph software. competency_extractor.py (by default) extracts competencies (УК, ОПК, ПК) from files in /pdf to CSV documents in /extracted.
 Extractor functionality can be customised:

 ``` python